WRAPP Overview

 wrapp --help

-To get the help for a single command, do e.g.
+To get the help for a single command you supply the command like the following example.

 wrapp create --help